Hunting leopards in Africa

 Best time of year for hunting leopards in Africa

 Leopards adapt to many different terrain types and can be found in a wide variety of areas all over southern Africa.
-It is the recommendation of Hunting in Africa Safaris that the coldest months for hunting leopards in Africa, June and July, are the best two months for such a hunt.
+It is our recommendation to hunt for leopards during the coldest months in South Africa, namely June, July and August.